-An amniotic fluid embolism requires rapid treatment to address low blood oxygen and low blood pressure.
+Amniotic fluid embolism requires rapid treatment to address low blood oxygen and low blood pressure.

 Emergency treatments might include:

 - Catheter placement.
-Your health care team will place a thin, hollow tube into one of your arteries (arterial catheter) to monitor your blood pressure.
+Your health care team places a thin, hollow tube into one of your arteries (arterial catheter) to monitor your blood pressure.
 You'll also have another tube placed into a vein in your chest (central venous catheter), which can be used to give fluids, medications or transfusions, as well as draw blood.

 - Oxygen.
 You might need to have a breathing tube inserted into your airway to help you breathe.